Lead management software qualities you should look for?Schedule a Free Demo

 Let’s face it.
 No matter how skilled your sales representatives may be, there is no way that they can keep tabs on all the interactions they’ve had with each client.
 This is especially the case for high-growth companies and large enterprises that deal with an overwhelming number of customers on a daily basis.

 If you truly want to maximize your customer interactions, it is best that you have lead activity tracking tools.
 Usually, you can see them in CRM software.
 With these, you can jot down the activities that happened as your leads traverse down your sales funnel.
-These include everything from face-to-face meetings and other forms of correspondence up to details on what they are looking for in your products and services.
+These include everything from face-to-face meetings and other forms of correspondence to details on what they are looking for in your products and services.
 After this, these are saved in a database that you can look up every time you talk with them.
 This way, anyone from your sales team can pick up where the previous agent left off and move the conversation forward instead of asking your prospective clients to repeat themselves.

 3. Lead scoring

 According to research, roughly 80% of marketing professionals forward leads to sales agents without qualifying them first.
 Because of this, sales representatives often waste time converting leads that aren’t really that interested in what their company has to offer in the first place.
-Not only does this put a damper on your overall productivity; it also delays your responses to hot leads and lessens your chances of closing deals.
+Not only does this put a damper on your overall productivity; but it also delays your responses to hot leads and lessens your chances of closing deals.

 To curb this problem, your lead management system should come equipped with a scoring tool.
 This feature is what will help you sift your pool of leads for qualified prospects—separate the grain from the chaff if you will.
 It will then score your hot leads according to predefined metrics so that you know which ones your sales representatives should be prioritizing.
 This way, you can make the entire sales process more efficient and increase your conversion rate faster.
 Freshsales sports an excellent example of a lead scoring tool, which uses AI to finely comb through your base of prospects.